Skip to main content

 Regardless of other particularities that will be indicated in the corresponding chapters of this Manual, the joint taxation regime has the following general characteristics:

-• To determine the existence or not of the obligation to declare , the amount of income, the taxable and liquidable base and the tax debt, will be applied, in general, the individual taxation rules , without the increase or multiplication of the amounts or limits depending on the number of members of the family unit, except in the cases expressly provided for in the rule discussed below.
+• To determine whether or not there is an obligation to declare , the amount of income, the taxable and liquidable base and the tax debt, the individual taxation rules will generally apply , without it being necessary, except in the cases expressly provided for in the regulation discussed below, to increase or multiply the amounts or limits based on the number of members of the family unit.

-• Income of any type obtained by each and every member of the family unit will be taxed cumulatively .
+• Income of any type obtained by each and every member of the family unit will be subject to tax cumulatively .

-• All members of the family unit will be subject to the tax jointly and severally , so that the tax debt, resulting from the declaration or discovered by the Administration, may be demanded in its entirety from anyone from them.
+• All members of the family unit will be subject to tax jointly and severally , so that the tax debt, resulting from the declaration or discovered by the Administration, may be demanded in its entirety from any of them.

-However, the right of the members of the family unit to internally prorate the tax debt among them is recognized, according to the part of the joint income that corresponds to each one, without said proration having tax effects.
+However, the right of the members of the family unit to internally apportion the tax debt among themselves is recognized, according to the part of the joint income that corresponds to each one, without said apportionment having fiscal effects.

-• The same tax scales apply as for individual taxation .
+• The same tax scales apply for individual taxation

-• Except in the cases expressly provided for in the Personal Income Tax regulations, the joint declaration does not entail the extension of any of the limits that affect certain deductible items. .
+• Except in cases expressly provided for in the IRPF regulations, the joint declaration does not entail the extension of any of the limits that affect certain deductible items.

-• Negative items from previous periods not compensated by the taxpayers that make up the family unit can be offset in accordance with the general rules of Personal Income Tax , regardless of that come from a previous individual or joint declaration.
+• Negative items from previous periods not offset by the taxpayers comprising the family unit may be offset in accordance with the general rules of Personal Income Tax , regardless of whether they come from a previous individual or joint declaration.

-• Reductions in the tax base for contributions to social security systems, including those established in favor of people with disabilities, to protected assets of people with disabilities and to the Social Security Mutual Fund for professional athletes have the following treatment.
+• Reductions in the tax base for contributions to social security systems, including those established for people with disabilities, to protected assets of people with disabilities and to the Mutual Fund for Social Security of Professional Athletes are treated as follows.

-The maximum reduction limits for contributions to the aforementioned social security systems, to the protected assets of disabled people and to the Social Security Mutual Fund for professional athletes will be applied individually by each participant, contributor, mutual member or insured integrated into the family unit that be entitled to any of these reductions.
+The maximum reduction limits for contributions to the aforementioned social security systems, to the protected assets of disabled persons and to the Mutual Fund for Social Security of Professional Athletes will be applied individually by each participant, contributor, member or insured person integrated into the family unit who is entitled to any of these reductions.

-The maximum reduction limits for contributions to the aforementioned social security systems are discussed in Chapter 13.
+maximum reduction limits for contributions to the aforementioned social security systems are discussed in Chapter .

-In any of the types of family unit, the personal minimum applicable in the joint declaration will be 5,550 euros per year , regardless of the number of members included in it.
+In any of the family unit modalities, the personal minimum applicable in the joint declaration will be 5,550 euros per year , regardless of the number of members included in it.

-The calculation of the increase in the personal minimum by age of the taxpayer will be carried out in accordance with the personal circumstances of each of the spouses integrated into the family unit.
+The calculation of the increase in the personal minimum due to the age of the taxpayer will be carried out in accordance with the personal circumstances of each of the spouses in the family unit.

 • Minimum for taxpayer disability.

-The calculation of the minimum for the taxpayer's disability will be carried out taking into account the circumstances of disability that, if applicable, exist in each of the spouses integrated into the family unit.
+The calculation of the taxpayer's disability minimum will be carried out taking into account the circumstances of disability that, where applicable, exist in each of the spouses in the family unit.

-Note: The personal minimum and the minimum for disability of the taxpayer will not be applied in the joint declaration for the children, without prejudice to the amount that may be applied as the minimum for descendants and for disability.
+Note: The personal minimum and the minimum for disability of the taxpayer will not apply in the joint declaration for children, without prejudice to the amount to be applied as the minimum for descendants and for disability.

 • Reduction for joint taxation.

-1. In joint declarations of family units made up of both spouses , not legally separated, and their children , if any (modality 1 of family unit), a reduction in the tax base of 3,400 euros per year will be applied , prior to the reductions for contributions and contributions to social security systems, including those established in favor of people with disabilities, as well as as well as the protected assets of people with disabilities and the Social Security Mutual Fund for professional athletes provided for in the Personal Income Tax Law .
+1. In joint declarations of family units made up of both spouses , not legally separated, and their children , if any (family unit type 1), a reduction of the tax base of 3,400 euros per year will be applied , prior to reductions for contributions and contributions to social security systems, including those established in favour of people with disabilities, as well as to protected assets of people with disabilities and to the Mutual Fund for social security of professional athletes provided for in the Personal Income Tax Law .

-This reduction will be applied, first of all, to the general tax base without it being negative as a consequence of such reduction.
-The remainder, if any, will reduce the tax base of the savings, which may not be negative either.
+This reduction will be applied, first of all, to the general tax base without being able to result in a negative result as a consequence of such reduction.
+The remainder, if any, will reduce the taxable base of the savings, which may not be negative either.

-2. In joint declarations of family units formed by the father or mother and all the children who live with one or the other (2 type of family unit, in cases of legal separation or when there is no marital bond) a reduction in the tax base of 2,150 euros per year will be applied , prior to the reductions for contributions and contributions to social security systems, including those established in favor of people with disability, as well as the protected assets of people with disabilities and the Social Security Mutual Fund for professional athletes provided for in the Personal Income Tax Law .
+2. In joint declarations of family units made up of the father or mother and all the children who live with one or the other (2nd type of family unit, in cases of legal separation or when there is no marital bond) a reduction in the tax base of 2,150 euros per year will be applied , prior to reductions for contributions to social security systems, including those set up for people with disabilities, as well as to protected assets of people with disabilities and to the Mutual Fund for social security for professional athletes provided for in the Personal Income Tax Law .

-This reduction will be applied, first of all, to the general tax base without it being negative as a consequence of such reduction.
-The remainder, if any, will reduce the tax base of the savings, which may not be negative either.
+This reduction will be applied, first of all, to the general tax base without being able to result in a negative result as a consequence of such reduction.
+The remainder, if any, will reduce the taxable base of the savings, which may not be negative either.

-Note: The reduction for joint taxation will not be applied when the taxpayer lives with the father or mother of any of the children who are part of their family unit.
+Note: The reduction for joint taxation will not apply when the taxpayer lives with the father or mother of any of the children who are part of his or her family unit.